 The Patent Litigation Law Review: Turkey

-Geographically positioned between Europe and Asia, Turkey is a very important strategic country with a population of 82 million, including a large youth population compared to the EU.
+Geographically positioned between Europe and Asia, Turkey is a very important strategic country with a population of 82 million, including a large youth population compared with the European Union.
 Turkey, a G20 country, aims to position itself in the global value chain and to strengthen its exportation platform by focusing on high-tech patents, including electronic machinery and equipment, automotive spare parts, railroad and maritime transportation, as well as energy generation and efficiency projects.
 In addition, as a natural hub for transportation, Turkey is a transitional trade platform to and from Europe and Asia, which significantly increases the importance of IP rights protection in Turkey.

 Although an attractive market because of its size and geographical location, Turkey suffers from a counterfeiting problem, as mentioned in some reports.
 In the OECD-EUIPO study 'Mapping the Real Routes of Trade in Fake Goods', Turkey is cited as one of the source countries for counterfeit goods.
 Another report on EU customs enforcement of intellectual property rights mentions Turkey among the top three countries of provenance by value of detained counterfeit goods.